Sophomore Year - Connect

 Become active in community service to make professional connections

-Identify community service projects or organizations that you value and/or are related to your career goals and get involved!
+Identify community service projects or organizations that you value or are related to your career goals and get involved!

 Check out Western's Center for Community Learning for ideas!